coralproject/talk/docs/architecture.md

 Our goal is to continually extend our plugin infrastructure making the Core as pluggable as possible.
 Ultimately, a day may come where the Core of Talk is simply a framework for delivering a certain flavor of web applications.

+### cli

+Talk ships with a cli tool that exposes functionality to the command line.
+We seek to provide cli functionality for all features that could need to be accomplished programmatically or prior to the server's startup.

 ## Thinking about Plugins, the Plugin API and Core?

 The following is a template for a thought process that may help clarify your ideas against the backdrop of Talk's architecture.

-Think of a feature of capability.
+Think of a feature or capability.
 It could be something that's already in Talk or not.
 It could be something you want to build, or something you'd think would be a terrible idea.
 The important part here is to have something to interrogate.

 ```
 wait(60000);